Installing and Using NVM (Node Version Manager)

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 The Node Version Manager (NVM) is an open source version manager for Node.js (Node).
-NVM is easy to install and understand, and works on any POSIX-compliant shell (for example, sh or bash).
-NVM allows you to easily install different versions of Node and switch between them on a per-shell basis.
+NVM is easy to understand and works on any POSIX-compliant shell (for example, sh or bash).
+NVM allows you to easily install and manage different versions of Node and switch between them on a per-shell basis.
 This guide describes how to install NVM, and how to use it to install and run different versions of Node.

 Advantages of NVM